This varies from person to person.

 Your investment in your home at Fairway Gardens retirement village is protected under the Retirement Village Act (1999), which also secures your investment, along with that of other residents, as First Charge against the Village Title

 Yes.
 You can certainly secure your new retirement home ‘subject to sale’ of your existing home, in fact this condition applies to most contracts we enter into.
+Management does reserve the right not to accept a deposit subject to the sale of another property on certain homes within Fairways Gardens that are particularly sought after.

 Yes.
 Money is paid in three stages in securing your village home.